Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the Natural Science Foundation of Jiangsu Province, China (No. BK20250336), the National Key Research and Development Program of China for ``Key Technologies and Software Development for Multi-Scenario Wind Farm Planning and Design''(No. 2024YFB4205700), the Center of Renewable Energy Technology Innovation of Jiangsu Province (25006), China Postdoctoral Science Foundation (No. 2025M773143), by the Fundamental Research Funds for the Central Universities (No. B250201091, B250201221), College of Renewable Energy, HoHai University, and by the National Natural Science Foundation of China (NO. 12202456).
+This work was supported by the National Key Research and Development Program of China for ``Key Technologies and Software Development for Multi-Scenario Wind Farm Planning and Design'' (No. 2024YFB4205700), the Natural Science Foundation of Jiangsu Province, China (No. BK20250336), the Center of Renewable Energy Technology Innovation of Jiangsu Province (25006), China Postdoctoral Science Foundation (No. 2025M773143), the Fundamental Research Funds for the Central Universities (Nos.
+B250201091, B250201221), College of Renewable Energy, HoHai University, and by the National Natural Science Foundation of China (NO. 12202456).